 Best Interactive Class : Scrum Inc.

 There are no prerequisites for Licensed Scrum Master training and all levels of Scrum experience are welcome.
-Courses start at $1,995 including the exam fees and take place online for three hours a day over four days.
-Students who successfully complete the course and pass the exam will earn their Licensed Scrum Master credential signed by Jeff Sutherland.
+Courses start at $1,995 including the exam fees and take place online over two or three days.
+Students who successfully complete the course and pass the exam will earn their Registered Scrum Master credential signed by Jeff Sutherland.

 Best Agile Scrum Certification : Project Management Institute

-Founded in 1969, Project Management Institute (PMI) has become a recognized leader in certifying project management professionals and serves more than 2.9 million professionals around the world.
-We chose it as the best for Agile Scrum certification because it offers eight certifications, including one that particularly enhances the credibility of Scrum masters.
+Founded in 1969, Project Management Institute (PMI) has become a recognized leader in certifying project management professionals, with nearly 700,000 global members and more than 300 local chapters internationally.
+We chose it as the best for Agile Scrum certification because it offers four Agile certifications, including several that particularly enhance the credibility of Scrum Masters.

 Rather than a simple set of training, PMI-ACP certification has a few prerequisites:

-- Secondary degree and 21 contact hours of training in Agile practices
+- High school diploma or Bachelor's degree and 21 contact hours of training in Agile practices

 - 12 months of general project experience within the last five years.
 A current Project Management Professional (PMP) or Program Management Professional (PgMP) certification will satisfy this requirement.